djohalloran/revertingtotype/content/post/antora-in-docker-on-digitalocean/index.md

 OVERVIEW
 --------

 [Antora](https://antora.org/) is an open source documentation site generator.
-It allows you to host your documentation in a version control system like GitHub, GitLab or Bitbucket and from it build a pretty documentation site using an easily configurable "playbook" that allows you to control the presentation and content versioning.
+It allows you to host your product documentation in a version control system like GitHub, GitLab or Bitbucket and build a pretty documentation site using an easily configurable "playbook" that controls the presentation and content versioning.

-Installing Antora on a desktop machine requires a number of pre-requistive tools and libraries like NVM and Node.
-In my experience trying to get Antora installed in either Windows or Linux ended up being a bit of a pain.
+Installing Antora on a desktop machine requires a number of pre-requistive tools and libraries like Node Version Manager (NVM) and Node itself.
+In my experience, trying to get Antora installed on both Windows and Linux ended up being a bit of a pain.

-An easier way is to run Antora in a Docker container so you don't have to worry about installing the various tools required and wrestle with various OS incompatibilities.
-All you need to do is install Docker and tell it to run the relevant Antora container.
+An easier way is to run Antora in a [Docker container](https://www.docker.com/products/docker-desktop) so you don't have to worry about installing the various tools required and wrestle with OS and hardware incompatibilities.
+All you need to do is install Docker and tell it to run the official Antora container designed especially for Docker.

-Docker is a tool for running container images.
-You can think of a container image as a box with everything you need to run an application: the code, the runtime, the settings, and even the operating system itself.
-Containers isolate software from your host environment so you can get up and running more quickly.
-Rather than installing and running Antora on your own computer, you install Docker and run the Antora command through its container image.
+You can think of a Docker container image as a box with everything you need to run an application: the code, the runtime, the settings, and even the operating system itself.
+Docker containers isolate software from your machine's environment so you can get up and running more quickly.
+So rather than installing and running Antora on your own computer, you install Docker and run Antora on its container image.

-In this example we're going to go a step further.
-Instead of running Docker on a local machine, we're going to run it within a DigitalOcean virtual environment in the cloud.
+In this example we're going to go a step further and instead of running Docker on a local machine, we're going to run it within a [DigitalOcean](https://www.digitalocean.com/products/droplets/) virtual environment hosted in the cloud.

 STEP-BY-STEP
 ------------